Shirley Bassey (TV series)

-Shirley Bassey was a British variety show that premiered on BBC in 1976.
+Shirley Bassey is a British variety show that premiered on BBC in 1976.
 The show was hosted by Welsh singer Shirley Bassey and produced by Stewart Morris.
-The first six-episode season was nominated for the Golden Rose of Montreux in 1977.
-This was followed by a second season of six episodes in 1979.
+The first six-episode series was nominated for the Golden Rose of Montreux in 1977.
+This was followed by a second series of six episodes in 1979.
 The musical guests included The Three Degrees, Charles Aznavour, Neil Diamond and Dusty Springfield.

+Episodes

-Season 1
+Series 1 (1976)

-Season one was broadcast on Saturdays on BBC1.
+Series one was broadcast on Saturdays on BBC1.
 The series (excluding the 7th highlights episode) was repeated on BBC2 on non-consecutive Thursdays from 23 June – 4 August 1977.